Piasttorun/OpenAi-DALLE-Discord-Bot/README.md

 # OpenAi-DALLE-Discord-Bot
 A discord bot that outputs AI generated images using the OpenAI APi

-Use commands "$generate DESCRIPTION" to create iamges.
+Use commands "$generate DESCRIPTION" to create images.

-My env.txt contains:
+Requires to work:
 A discord bot token available to get from the discord developer portal: https://discord.com/developers/applications/ An OpenAI API from https://beta.openai.com/account/api-keys